Odette Wins Asia’s 50 Best Restaurants 2019

 Odette in Singapore is the winner of Asia’s 50 Best Restaurants 2019, sponsored by S.Pellegrino and Acqua Panna.

-Held on Tuesday 26th of March, at the Wynn Palace Cotai in Macao for the second year in a row, chef Julien Royer of Odette took the prestigious award in front of an audience attended by hundreds of industry people.
-The restaurant, known for its ultra-refined French dining jumped four spots in the list, taking the crown from the stronghold of Gaggan.
+Held on Tuesday 26th of March, at the Wynn Palace Cotai in Macao for the second year in a row, chef Julien Royer of Odette took the prestigious award in front of an audience of hundreds of industry professionals.
+The restaurant, known for its ultra-refined French dining, leaped four places in the list, taking the crown from the strong hold of Gaggan.

-Odette is the first restaurant in Singapore to be voted Asia’s 50 Best Restaurants winner.
-The young chef, on being a French chef in Asia commented that “every discovery in Asia makes my food better,” that he is excited about the diversity of the food in Singapore.
+Odette is the first restaurant in Singapore to be voted winner of Asia’s 50 Best Restaurants.
+The young chef commented on being a French chef in Asia, saying that “every discovery in Asia makes my food better,” and that he is excited about the diversity of the food in Singapore.

 Gaggan came in second this year, perhaps a relief for chef Gaggan Anand who had famously said last year after his fourth consecutive win: “I want all the voters to stop voting for me.”
 A nice farewell, considering his announcement to close the restaurant in 2020 for a new venture with Japanese chef Takeshi Fukuyama.

-Den restaurant came in third, falling one spot in its ranking in relation to last year’s Asia’s 50 Best Restaurants but retained its title as Best Restaurant in Japan.
+Den restaurant came in third, falling one spot in its ranking relative to last year’s Asia’s 50 Best Restaurants, but retained its title as Best Restaurant in Japan.
 Chef Zaiyu Hasegawa was also awarded the Chef’s Choice Award, chosen by those on the list.
 Suhring of twin chefs Mathias and Thomas Sühring in Bangkok came in fourth, its position in the list unchanged from 2018.
-Florilège, in Tokyo, with chef Horiyasu Kawate fell from last year’s third spot to fifth place.
+Florilège, in Tokyo, with chef Horiyasu Kawate was awarded fifth place, following a third place win at last year’s event.

 OTHER SPECIAL AWARDS